-CTLL is located in Loma de la Lata, Province of Neuquén.
-The plant was built in 1994 and consists of three gas turbines with an installed capacity of 375 MW, a 165 MW Siemens steam turbine installed in 2011 for its conversion to combined cycle, a 105 MW GE (‘General Electric’) aeroderivative gas turbine installed in May 2016, installed in May 2016, the incorporation in August 2017 of a 105 MW GE gas turbine, and a 15 MW steam turbine repowering carried out in January 2018, its total capacity thus amounting to 765 MW, which represents 2% of Argentina’s installed capacity.
+CTLL is located in Loma de la Lata, in the south of the Province of Neuquén.
+The plant was built in 1994 and consists of three gas turbines with an installed capacity of 375 MW, a 180 MW Siemens steam turbine installed in 2011 for its closing to combined cycle and repowered in January 2018, a 105 MW GE (‘General Electric’) aeroderivative gas turbine installed in May 2016, and the incorporation in August 2017 of a 105 MW GE gas turbine, its total capacity thus amounting to 765 MW, which represents 1.9% of Argentina’s installed capacity.
 CTLL has a privileged location due to its proximity to one of the largest gas fields in Latin America, also named Loma de la Lata.
-From 1997 to 2018, the average annual generation was 1,852 GWh, with a record high of 4,748 GWh registered in 2018 and a record low of 272 GWh registered in 2002.
+From 1997 to 2019, the average annual generation was 1,993 GWh, with a record high of 5,096 GWh registered in 2019 and a record low of 272 GWh registered in 2002.

 The following chart shows certain relevant statistical data on CTLL:

 |Total Energy Sales (GWh)||4,748||5,096|

 |Average Gross Profit (US$/MWh)||37||31|

 Note: Gross Margin before depreciation and amortization, values expressed in nominal terms.
 AR$/US$ exchange rate: 2018 – 28.13; 2019 – 48.23.